MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/sales-status-map.md

 | Invoiced            | Invoiced        | Invoiced                          |
 | Cancelled           | Cancelled       | Cancelled                         |

+## Mappings for the updated Dual-write Supply chain solution

-Note that Dual-write Supply chain solution version XXXX<!--Update version information--> and Supply Chain Management version 10.0.32?<!--Confirm version number--> introduces changes to the status map.
-The changes depend on whether the map for the *CDS sales order headers* entity or the map for the *Dynamics 365 Sales order headers* entity is running.
+If you are using the updated Dual-write Supply chain solution, then the status map is updated as described in this section.
+These changes depend on whether the map for the *CDS sales order headers* entity or the map for the *Dynamics 365 Sales order headers* entity is running.
+For details about version requirements, see [Prerequisites](add-efficiency-in-quote-to-cash-enable.md#prerequisites).

 The following table shows the resulting status map if the map for the *CDS sales order headers* entity is running.